MammadAzm/NonlinearSystemNumericalSolver/README.md

 ```

 ## Examples
 See the example scripts to find out about how the module works.
 Try running the examples for better grasp.
-Also, for your convenience, it is recommended to study the given examples in the `.ipynb` rather then `.py` examples.
+Also, for your convenience, it is recommended to study the given examples in the `.ipynb` rather then `.py` files.